dsyer/presos/decks/functions.md

 * Higher value line          :-)
 * Less control               :-(

 But: you need to pick your battles.
+And the value line is not fixed.

 Not all abstractions are helpful for all problems.